 How To Help Your African Cichlids Color Up

-Additional to your waters quality the fish food and supplementation of essential nutrients also contribute greatly to fish coloration.
+In addition to your water quality the fish food and supplementation of essential nutrients also contribute greatly to fish coloration.
 Watch this video for more info on quality fish food and supplementation.

-Maintain regular testing of water parameters such as pH, ammonia, nitrite and nitrate.
-Ensure routine water changes are preformed without fail and that all filter mechanisms are in good working order.
+Maintain regular testing of water parameters such as pH, ammonia, nitrite, and nitrate.
+Ensure routine water changes are performed without fail and that all filter mechanisms are in good working order.
 Maintaining water temperature is also a key component to encourage coloration.
 If the temperature of the water in your tank fluctuates frequently it will lead to high levels of stress for your fish.

-Ensuring that you provide your fish a well balanced diet rich in variety will certainly help as well.
-Some vegetarian focused species of African Cichlids prefer food heavy in algae and plant matter.
-Other species are omnivores that eat both protein and plant based food.
+Ensuring that you provide your fish with a well-balanced diet rich in variety will certainly help as well.
+Some vegetarian-focused species of African Cichlids prefer food heavy in algae and plant matter.
+Other species are omnivores that eat both protein and plant-based food.

 Some of the most commonly recommended brands of quality fish food include:

 - Northfin Cichlid Formula

 - New Life Spectrum Cichlid Formula Sinking food